Sanglorian/orcus/Orcus Advanced Options - current.md

 This device is a handy carriage powered by nothing other than the motive force of an elemental engine.

 **Careen:** Just after its driver's place in the initiative count, the elemental carriage moves the same distance it moved last round -1.
-It may also start to turn to one side or the other.
+Additionally, roll 1d6; on a 1 the carriage turns 45 degrees to the left at the halfway point of its movement.
+On a 6 it turns 45 degrees to the right.
+On any other result, the movement is in a straight line

 ### Elemental Flying Ship